RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 Skylake: 8.37 fps
 POWER9 : 3.83 fps

 Skylake is still much faster at the same vector size.
-It's surpising they are able to get 5.7x speedup with 128 bit vectors.
+It's surprising they are able to get 5.7x speedup with 128 bit vectors.

 ### Primesieve
 [Primesieve](https://primesieve.org/) is a program and C/C++ library that generates all the prime numbers below a given number.
 It uses an optimised [Sieve of Eratosthenes](https://upload.wikimedia.org/wikipedia/commons/b/b9/Sieve_of_Eratosthenes_animation.gif) implementation.

-The algorithm uses the L1 cache size to size the core loop.
+The algorithm uses the L1 cache size as the sieve size for the core loop.
+This is an issue when we are running in SMT (simulatenous multi-threading) mode (aka more than one thread per core) as all threads on a core share the same L1 cache and so will constantly be invalidating each others cache-lines.
+As you can see in the table below, running the benchmark in single threaded mode is 30% faster than in SMT4 mode!

-It correctly calculates the L1 size, but then doesn't realise that SMT threads share a core.
-This means the workload is 4x too large for the L1 cache.
+This means in SMT-4 mode the workload is about 4x too large for the L1 cache.
+A better sieve size to use would be the L1 cache size / number of (online?) threads per core.
+Anton posted a [pull request](https://github.com/kimwalisch/primesieve/pull/54) to update the sieve size.

-Running it in ST mode gives a 30% improvement.
-We could ask them to rerun in ST mode, or perhaps look at teaching primesieve about threading.

-Anton posted a [first pass](https://github.com/kimwalisch/primesieve/pull/54) at this.

 Interesting that the best overall performance is with the patch applied and in SMT2 mode.